Explore UAB

 Nearly 13 years later, the farm has grown from a small strawberry patch to acres of field ripened blueberries, squash, cantaloupes, persimmon trees and more.
 As extra hands were needed to tend the crops, Taylor’s father, Bobby, retired from his agriculture career with Auburn University to work alongside his daughter and help make her dream of farming a reality.
 Her mother, Sonya, ensures each blueberry picked is a “true Boozer Blueberry,” maintaining the perfect size, shape, and shade of blue.
 The family's recent decision to voluntarily become GAP (good agricultural practices) certified — which means that Boozer Farms produces, packs, handles and stores its produce as safely as possible to minimize food safety risks in accordance with the USDA — is just one more way that they show their dedication to providing food for the community that is grown with the utmost care for the health of both the environment and the consumer.

 Boozer Farms continues to evolve and expand throughout Alabama as Taylor and her family seek new ways to serve the community.
-In addition to attending local farmer’s markets, supplying local restaurants with fresh produce, and running their CSA (community supported agriculture) program, Boozer Farms has now set down roots in UAB’s community.
-Traveling from Clanton to Birmingham four days a week, they sell their produce in several locations around UAB.
+In addition to attending local farmer’s markets, supplying local restaurants with fresh produce, and running their CSA (community supported agriculture) program, Boozer Farms has now set down roots in UAB’s community, traveling from Clanton to Birmingham to sell their produce at UAB.
 Visit Boozer Farms online.